Post Pregnancy Diet: 22 Must-Have Foods For New Moms

 Frequently Asked Questions

-1. Desi ghee is one such traditionally advised food by elders, irrespective of whether you have a vaginal or C-section delivery.
-It offers strength and is rich in calcium.
+Desi ghee is one such traditionally advised food by elders, irrespective of whether you have a vaginal or C-section delivery.
+Including ghee in your diet after C-section delivery offers strength, and it is rich in calcium.
 However, you should take it in moderation as eating too much would add to your weight.

 What are the benefits of eating panjiri after delivery?